mikbe/commandable/README.markdown

     command ["description"], [:required], [:default], [:priority=>(0...n)], [:xor[=>:group_name]]

 _**command**_ _(required)_
 This is the only thing that's required.
 It tells **Commandable** to add the method that follows to the list of methods available from the command line.

 _**description**_ [optional]
 As you would imagine this is a short description of what the method does.
 You can have multiple lines by using a new line, `\n`, in the description and your description will be lined up properly.
 This prints in the help/usage instructions when a user calls your programing using the command "help" or if they try to issue a command that doesn't exist.
 Help instructions will also print if they try to use your app without any parameters (if there isn't a default method that doesn't require parameters.).

 _**:required**_ [optional]
 You can mark a method as required and the user must specify this command and any required parameters every time they run your app.
 Note that while you can have a method marked as both :default and :required that would be kind of pointless since :required means they have to type out the name of the function and :default means they don't.

 _**:default**_ [optional]
 You can have one and only one default method.
 This method will be called if your app is called with just parameters or if the first command line parameter isn't a command.
 The user can still give more commands after the parameters for the default command too.

 For instance say your default method is :foo that takes one parameter and you have another method called :bar that also takes one parameter.
 A user could do this:

     yourapp "Some Parameter" bar "A parameter for bar"

 Just be aware that if they give an option that has the same name as a function the app will think it's a command.

 _**priority=>n**_ [optional]
 This optional setting allows you to assign priorities to your methods so if you need them to be executed in a specific order, regardless of how the user specifies them on the command line, you can use this.
 Then when you execute the command line or ask for a queue of commands they will be sorted for you by priority.

 The higher the priority the sooner the method will be executed.
 If you do not specify a priority a method will have a priority of 0, the lowest priority.

 Note that you can have a default method with a lower priority than a non-default method.

 _**:xor[=>:whatever]**_ [optional]
 The :xor parameter allows you to configure a group of methods as mutually exclusive, i.e. if method1 and method2 are in the same :xor group the user of your application can only call one of them at a time.

 You can use just the :xor symbol and the method will be put into the default XOR group, called :xor so :xor=>:xor, but if you need multiple XOR groups you can specify a group name by using a hash instead of just the :xor symbol.

 The XOR group name will be printed in the front to the description text so it's probably a good idea to use :xor as the prefix.

 ### Parameter lists
-The parameter lists for each method that are printed out in the usage/help instructions are built using the names you give them so you should make sure to use descriptive names.
+When building the help/usage instructions a list of parameters for each command is automatically created using the names you give the parameters in your method; make sure you use descriptive names.

 Also keep in mind that all command line parameters are strings so you need to deal with that inside your methods if what you really want is a number.

 If none of your methods have parameters then there won't be any reference to parameters in the help/usage instructions.
+The description text will be moved over to be closer to your commands.

 ### A complete class

 A complete class might look like this:

     require 'commandable'